-A few of the psychedelic records from the 60s to make it into my
+A few of the psychedelic records from the 60s to make it into my growing record collection to date.
+I only started collecting vinyl March, 2016. |

 my adulthood, I hallucinate, and even though I'm on a healthy dose of anti psychotics these days, I still see things that aren't there - did you see that mockingbird fly down the hallway?
 Or that dragonfly in the shower stall?
 No?
 Well, there you have it.